DerekZhang0000/DerekZhang0000/README.md

 ![GitHub Followers](https://img.shields.io/github/followers/DerekZhang0000?label=Follow&style=social)

 ## About me
-<p>Hi, I’m Derek Zhang, a software engineer with 2 years of hands-on experience and a Master’s in Computer Science (expected December 2025).
-I have experience with C++, Python, and Java, with direct contributions to low-latency market exchanges, satellite systems, and MRI processes.
+<p>Hi, I’m Derek Zhang, a software engineer with over 2 years of software engineering experience.
+I am skilled in a variety of programming languages and tooling, with direct contributions to low-latency market exchanges, satellite systems, and MRI processes.

-Outside work, I’m passionate about innovation and continuous learning.
-I am currently studying computer science at the University of Colorado Boulder and exploring creative outlets, such as learning the saxophone and French.</p>
+Outside of work, I’m passionate about continuously learning new things.
+I am currently exploring creative outlets, such as learning the saxophone and French.</p>

 ## What I'm doing
 - Software engineering